-This impact driver is intended for use with drill and driver bits with a 1/4" hex shank and ball detent recess.
+This driver is intended for use with drill and driver bits with a 1/4" hex shank and ball detent recess.

-- To attach an accessory, pull the ring out and insert the shank.
-Release the ring.
-It may be necessary to pull the bit out slightly to engage the holding mechanism. - 2.
+- 1. To attach an accessory, press the shank into the hex drive chuck. - 2.
 To remove the accessory, pull out the ring and remove the accessory.
 Release the ring.